altoinu/random_code_snippets_nodejs/README.md

 ## Bumping version

 Use one of `release:xxx:xxx` scripts to do to update version on the `main` branch (via `npm version`).
-It will also create a new commit and a tag.
+It will also create a new commit and a tag, then automatically git push-es them to the origin.

 For more info: